 5. Ease of Recharge

-This is where it gets super interesting and completely out of the league of most of the options generally available in the market today: the jumper can be recharged via a standard wall socket, a power bank, or the 12-volt DC cigarette adapter of the vehicle.
+This is where it gets super interesting and completely out of the league of most of the options generally available in the market today: the jumper can be recharged via a standard wall socket, a power bank, or the 12-volt DC cigarette adapter of your vehicle.

 With these three standard ways of keeping the juice in this jumper circulating, it’s easy to see that keeping the unit charged, all the time, effortlessly, won’t be a challenge.